-- Educators will ensure that children are given freedom to make choices.
+- Educators will ensure that children are given the freedom to make choices.

-Preschool Canada supports goal (d) noting that children are born with a natural sense of curiosity and wonder.
+Preschool Canada supports goal (d), noting that children are born with a natural sense of curiosity and wonder.
 They play naturally.
 Children explore their world through their senses, repetition of tasks, imitation, asking questions, and pretending.
-We believe that our role is to support play so that learning and development flourishes.
+We believe that our role is to support play so that learning and development flourish.

 - Educators will be active participants in play.

-- Educators will adapt the environment in response to children’s interests and curiosity.
+- Educators will adapt to the environment in response to children’s interests and curiosity.

 - Educators will encourage children to decide where, when, what and how they play.